Robert Sellers (psychologist)

-Robert M. Sellers is the Charles D. Moody Collegiate Professor of Psychology and Education at University of Michigan who is currently serving as the Vice Provost for Equity and Inclusion & Chief Diversity Officer.
+Robert McKinley Sellers is the Charles D. Moody Collegiate Professor of Psychology and Education at University of Michigan who formerly served as the Vice Provost for Equity and Inclusion & Chief Diversity Officer.
 His research focuses on the importance of racial identity.
 Most specifically, Sellers focuses on the identity of African Americans, regarding a variety of domains, such as mental health and discrimination.

+In 2023, he was elected to the National Academy of Sciences.

 Life and work

 Sellers completed his undergraduate degree at Howard University, earning cum laude distinction in psychology in 1985.
 Additionally, Sellers earned All-American Honors in football during his years at Howard University.
 In 1990, Sellers attended the University of Michigan where he completed his Ph.D. in personality psychology.